 Is that not the most #thisis30something post title you’ve ever read?
 If you would have told teenage me that one day I would get my thrills from a fully-stocked, well-organized fridge, I would have laughed.
 And then possibly cried.
 But here I am in all my glory, excited to share with you how I organize my refrigerator!

 I am a big believer in meal planning and do so once a week.
-Here’s how I meal plan.
+Sign up for my FREE email series stocked with all the details on how I meal plan.
 This helps me keep grocery store trips to a minimum (I aim for one trip, but sometimes it ends up being two).
 It also allows me to stay on top of my refrigerator cleanliness because at the end of each week, before I head to the store, I make sure to take note of what I already have that can be used in next’s week plan and clear out any old leftovers or herbs that need to be tossed.

 My end of the week fridge looks like this: